chtoucas/Abc/README.md

 An Option type can help preventing null reference exceptions, but that's not the point, it really forces us to think about the outcome of a computation.
-We shall see a few use cases below (web, UI, logging, to be written...).
+We shall see a few real-world use cases below (web, UI, logging, to be written...).

 Constructing a _maybe_.
 ```csharp